cran/texmexseq/README.md

 The package in on CRAN, so it should be as easy as `install.packages('texmexseq')`.

 ## New in this version
+Version 0.3 improved the behavior of `z.transform.table` and `f.transform.table`.
+It also resolved a conflict between `dplyr` and `testthat`.

 Version 0.2 is a non-backward-compatible rework of version 0.1.
 The underlying theory and computational methods are the same.
 Rather than creating Pair and Quad functions, the transformations are made directly to the OTU tables.
 Plots are